Kayastha: From classical to early-medieval India

 The Kayasthas, at least as an office, played an important role in administering the Northern India from the Gupta period.
 The earliest evidence comes from a Mathura inscription of Vasudeva I, composed by a Kayastha Śramaṇa.
 From this point we find, the term kayastha occurring in the inscription of the Gupta Emperor Kumaragupta I as prathama-kāyastha, as karaṇa-kāyastha in Vainayagupta’s inscription, and as gauḍa-kāyastha in an Apshadha inscription dated 672 CE.
 The occasional references to individuals of the Karaṇa caste occupying high government offices are made in inscriptions and literary works too.
 Razia Banu has suggested that Brahmin and Kayastha migrants were brought to Bengal during the reign of the Gupta Empire to help manage the state affairs.
 According to a legend, a Bengali King named Adisur had invited Brahmins accompanied by Kayasthas from Kannauj who became an elite sub-group described as Kulin.
 However, such claims are disputable and even rejected by some scholars.

-From the ninth-century and perhaps even earlier, Kayasthas had started to consolidate into a distinct caste.
-This is evident from a epigraphic record dated 871 CE of the King Amoghavarsha that mentions a branch of Kayasthas referred to as vālabhya-kāyastha.
-The author of the Sanskrit work Udayasundarī-kathā also referred to himself as vālabhya-kayāstha and characterized Kayasthas as 'ornaments of the Kṣatriyas'.